-1. The starting line shall be between either an orange flag on the committee boat, or if the flag is not present, the mast of the committee boat and the designated starting mark.

-2. The starting line shall be within 2 nautical miles of the entrance of Herrington Harbour South unless specified in the Sailing Instructions.

-3. The starting area is defined as extending 50 yards beyond each end of the starting line and 75 yards behind the line and the extension.

-4. After the first preparatory signal, boats not in their starting sequence shall keep clear of the starting area and the first leg of the course until the warning signal of their starting sequence.
+- 1. The starting line shall be between (i) an orange flag on the Committee Boat or, if the flag is not present, the mast of the Committee Boat and (ii) the designated starting mark. - 2.
+The starting line shall be within two (2). nautical miles of the entrance of Herrington Harbour South unless specified in the Sailing Instructions. - 3.
+The starting area is defined as extending 50 yards beyond each end of the starting line and 75 yards behind the starting line and its extension. - 4.
+After the first preparatory signal, boats not in their starting sequence shall keep clear of the starting area and the first leg of the course until the warning signal of their starting sequence.

-B. Registering for a Race
+B. Checking in for a Race

-Prior to the warning signal for its first race of the day each boat intending to race shall check in with the Race Committee by passing close to the committee boat to declare its intention to race, register in its class, obtain the course and verify the starting sequence.
+Prior to the warning signal for its first race of the day, each boat intending to race shall check in with the Race Committee by passing close to the Committee Boat to declare its intention to race, register in its class, obtain the course and verify the starting sequence.
 As a last resort, boats may register via VHF Channel 68 prior to the warning signal.